Make Your Visit Count

 In addition to bringing a smile to their face, regular visits can help you evaluate your mom or dad’s health and wellbeing.
 Has anything changed since your last visit?
 Do they seem strong, emotionally healthy and well adjusted?
 Do they need more care than anticipated?
 Do you notice any signs of depression or memory loss?

 Observe their social life and make sure they are eating a healthy, balanced diet.
-Be sure to listen to their comments,
+Be sure to listen to their comments, complaints and problems, and decide whether they need additional help with daily activities, chores and medications.

 Improve Their Health